Skip to main content

 How do I apply for an independent living scheme?

-If you need extra care because you are frail or have additional care needs you will also need to have an assessment by your local authority Social Services team to make sure the scheme is suitable for your needs.
+If you need extra care because you're frail or have additional care needs, you'll also need to have an assessment by your local authority social services team to make sure the scheme is suitable for your needs.

-For more information about Bedfordshire Homefinder, applying for housing and the bidding process go to the Useful information tab and select Choice based lettings.
+For more information about Bedfordshire Homefinder, applying for housing and the bidding process go to choice based lettings.

 Important information about brand new properties